 Importantly, the floorhead has a motorised brush bar, which helps stir up dirt and dust from carpet fibres (more on that in the cleaning performance section.)
 Most modern cordless vacs have this feature, but it makes a big difference to performance on carpets.

 The floorhead also has a flexible hose joint for easier steering, which Vax calls a “Steerable” design.
-This makes it easier to manoeuvre around furniture or other items – plus the vacuum can clean at nearly horizontal for getting under tables.
+We think this really does make it easier to manoeuvre around furniture or other items – plus the vacuum can clean at nearly horizontal for getting under tables.

 There are three tools included with the Blade 32V Pro vacuum cleaner.
 These are: